-Having contacto is good.
-To be able to enrich it with all the useful data such as its professional email address or its telephone number is better.
+Having contacts is good.
+Being able to enrich them with all their useful data such as professional email address or telephone number is better!

-Currently, to enrich a contact, all the solutions on the market constitute databases to enrich your contacts, leads or prospects....
-And your contacts are probably used to enrich those of others 🌀
+Currently, to enrich a contact, all the solutions on the market use databases....
+And your own contacts are probably used to enrich those of others 🌀

 All of them...
-Except Dropcontact which uses NO database to find the email and enrich it.
+Except Dropcontact which uses NO database to find and enrich emails.

 Dropcontact relies on proprietary algorithms and test servers.

-With each search, the algorithm is launched to enrich your data without having to search any database.
+With each search, the algorithm is launched to enrich data without having togo through any database.

-If we talk about databases, today LinkedIn has the largest and most up-to-date database ~450/ million profiles regularly updated by the users themselves.
-That's all there is to it!
+If we talk about databases, today LinkedIn has the largest and most up-to-date database ~450/ million profiles regularly updated by the users themselves!

-But can we store data or "retrieve" and extract data from LinkedIn?
+But is it allowed to store or extract data from LinkedIn?

 GDPR and B2B database

-A few years ago, you could scrape en masse.
-Several companies have done this in very large masses: tens, even hundreds of millions of profiles scraped from LinkedIn.
+A few years ago, you could scrape massively.
+Several companies have done so in very large quantities: tens, even hundreds of millions of profiles scraped from LinkedIn.

-These companies have finally built a copy of LinkedIn.
+These companies have in fact built a copy of LinkedIn.
 Do you see the problem? 🤨

 Other companies have found a quick "and efficient" way to build up personal databases: third-party extensions or applications (personalised contact directories, extensions, chrome...).
 By installing the application or extension, without even realising it, you "accept" the terms and conditions, including the sharing and resale of information from your email inbox, calendar, or other directories: first name, last name, personal telephone number, postal address....